REST: Retrieval-Based Speculative Decoding: Retrieval-Based Speculative Decoding

-At inference, given a context $s=(x_1, \dots, x_t)$, our objective is to construct the draft tokens which are likely the continuations of the context.
+\paragraph{Retrieving from the datastore} At inference, given a context $s=(x_1, \dots, x_t)$, our objective is to construct the draft tokens which are likely the continuations of $s$.
 Different from vanilla speculative decoding that uses a small LM to construct the draft, we leverage the built datastore $D$ and directly retrieve draft tokens from the datastore.
 We first use the context $s$ to retrieve context-continuation pairs from the datastore $D$ and construct a set of continuation candidates $S$:

 where $\texttt{Retrieve}(D,s)$ implements a retrieval process in the datastore $D$ that returns a set of context-continuation pairs $\{(c_i, t_i)\}$ by using $s$ as the query.
 It is straightforward to use recent dense retrieval models~\cite{khandelwal2019generalization, karpukhin2020dense} to find contexts $c_i$ that are similar to $s$.
 However, using dense retrievers adds additional overhead during inference.
 We instead use a fast exact-match method to retrieve continuation candidates.